List of bicycle-sharing systems: Montréal, QC

-The first widely deployed bicycle sharing system in Montréal was BIXI Montréal, launched in 2009.
-It expanded to 6200 bicycles at 540 stations, making it the largest bicycle sharing system, alongside the one in Toronto.
+The first widely deployed bicycle-sharing system in Montréal was BIXI Montréal, launched in 2009.
+It expanded to 6200 bicycles at 540 stations, making it the largest bicycle-sharing system, alongside the one in Toronto.
 Although initial program costs were $15 million for planning and implementation of the Bixi project, subsequent expenses incurred in expanding the program have driven costs upwards of $23 million.
 The system was developed by PBSC Urban Solutions along with a consortium of vendors.
 The BIXI technology was later used in bike sharing systems in North America, Europe and Australia.
 The Montreal system was ranked by Time magazine as the 19th best invention of 2008.
+As of 2024, Bixi has more than 10,000 bikes, 2 600 of which are e-bikes and 900 stations.

+Quebec City, QC

-As of 2022, Bixi has 7 270 regular bikes, 2 395 pedal assist bikes and 794 stations.
+àVélo launched in 2021 with 100 pedal assist bikes and 10 stations.
+As of 2023, àVélo has 780 pedal assist bikes and 74 stations.

 Hamilton, ON

 Sobi Hamilton launched in March 2015 with 750 bicycles at over 100 stations.

 Ottawa, ON

 The Bixi system was implemented in June 2009 in Ottawa/Gatineau as Capital Bixi.
 It launched in 2009 as a pilot program with 100 bicycles and 10 stations.
 In 2012, it was expanded to 250 bicycles and 25 stations.
 Its owner, the NCC, sold it to US-based CycleHop in April 2014 when its operator, Montreal-based Public Bike System Company, filed for bankruptcy protection in January 2014.
 CycleHop renamed the service to VeloGo and replaced the fleet with 'smart' bicycles, where GPS tracking is built into each bicycle, instead of relying on base stations, as with Bixi system.
 VeloGo began its service in the summer of 2015.